-Graduate legal education is a significant investment, and should be approached with a full understanding of both the benefits and costs.
-While the Law School has several selective scholarship programs, in most cases, financing a graduate education rests primarily with the student.
+Graduate legal education is a significant investment, and prospective students should approach it with a full understanding of both the benefits and costs.
+While the Law School has several selective scholarship programs for full-time study, in most cases, financing a graduate education rests primarily with the student.
 Therefore, all applicants are strongly encouraged to investigate all available financing options.

-The Law School's Office of Student Financial Services has assembled online information about various external financial aid opportunities.
-This information is not exhaustive and your own research may be very beneficial.
-All applicants are advised to confirm all application deadlines for external aid directly with the granting organization.
+The Law School's Office of Student Financial Services has assembled online information about various external financial aid opportunities and loans and lenders.
+The application process and deadlines for aid or financing from these sources should be confirmed directly with the granting organization.
+The information online is not exhaustive of all available opportunities, and your own research may be very beneficial.
 International students should also explore financing options in their home countries.